Deciding to see a therapist about gender questions can be very intimidating.

 How long does gender therapy take?

 Every person is different, and the length of time we might decide to work together depends on where you are starting and what your goals are.

-Other people prefer to work with a gender therapist for a longer period of time.
-They may want support during social transitions, coming out to loved ones, or to gain more confidence in their gender expression.
+You can get support during social transitions, plan to come out to loved ones, or gain more confidence in your gender expression.

 If you are a resident of North Carolina, I don’t have to tell your parents any details.
 I have all of my clients consent to their own treatment (along with a parental consent).